bhaaskara/InterviewQA/kubernetes_QA.md

 ## What is headless service?
-when you don't want load-balancing or a single cluster ip, you use headless service. so you can directly reach pods with their DNS names. it reduces coupling to kubernetes system
+when you don't want load-balancing or a single cluster ip, you use headless service. so you can directly reach pods with their DNS names. it reduces coupling to Kubernetes system

-## how to identify the backend pods of a service
+## How to identify the backend pods of a service?
-## How to dry run the k8s commands
+## How to dry run the k8s commands?
-## how to verify the syntax of the k8s deployment yaml file
+## How to verify the syntax of the k8s deployment yaml file

 # Deployment Use Cases in Kubernetes
-**Use Case 1**- Create a Deployment: On the creation of deployment, Pods are created automatically by ReplicaSet in the background.
+**Use Case 1**- Create a Deployment
+On the creation of deployment, Pods are created automatically by ReplicaSet in the background.
-**Use Case 2**- Update Deployment: Creation of new ReplicaSet happens and now the deployment is updated.
+**Use Case 2**- Update Deployment
+Creation of new ReplicaSet happens and now the deployment is updated.
 Deployment revisions are updated through these new ReplicaSet.
-**Use Case 3**- Rollback Deployment: If the current deployment state is not steady, rollback of deployment happens.
+**Use Case 3**- Rollback Deployment
+If the current deployment state is not steady, rollback of deployment happens.
 But we can see the container images are updated.
-**Use Case 4**- Scale a Deployment: Based on the requirement, scaling up or scaling down can be performed on each and every deployment.
+**Use Case 4**- Scale a Deployment
+Based on the requirement, scaling up or scaling down can be performed on each and every deployment.
-**Use Case 5**- Pause the Deployment: To apply various fixes, deployment can be paused and later resumed
+**Use Case 5**- Pause the Deployment
+To apply various fixes, deployment can be paused and later resumed

 # How to do maintenance activity on k8s node ?
 Cordon the node - moves the node to maintenance mode `kubectl cordon`
 Drain the node -  discard the pod from the node `kubectl drain –ignore-daemon set`

 # What is PDB (Pod Disruption Budget)?
 A Kubernetes administrator can create a deployment of a kind: PodDisruptionBudget for high availability of the application, it makes sure that the minimum number is running pods are respected as mentioned by the attribute minAvailable spec file.
 This is useful while performing a drain where the drain will halt until the PDB is respected to ensure the High Availability(HA) of the application.
 The following spec file also shows minAvailable as 2 which implies the minimum number of an available pod (even after the election).